 Gran Turismo has been one of Sony's biggest franchises since the days of the very first PlayStation.
 The tagline, "the real driving simulator," has always cut straight to the core of what Gran Turismo is all about, and generally speaking, has received much praise over the years.

 But it's also hard to believe that the PS4 has gone by entirely without a new, full Gran Turismo game.
 Gran Turismo 6 launched on the PS3, and while PS4 owners have at least had GT Sport, it's fair to say the reaction has been mixed at times, and it's not quite the same as a full sequel.

 Which is what we seem to be getting on the PS5.
-There's still a lot of questions that need answers, but here's what we know so far.
+Here's everything we know about Gran Turismo 7.

 Gran Turismo 7 trailers